-- Sixth form students are expected to follow the sixth form dress code - Students who have their ears pierced may wear only a single pair of small studs in the lower earlobe; there should be no facial studs or rings at all.
+Sixth form students are expected to follow the sixth form dress code

+- Students who have their ears pierced may wear only a single pair of small studs in the lower earlobe; there should be no facial studs or rings at all.
 The only ear rings permitted are those that have a butterfly back.
-If a student wishes to have any piercings other than a single piercing in the lower earlobe, then she will be required to remove these during school time regardless of whether the piercing has healed or not - Students are not permitted to wear items of jewellery other than ear rings as described above - Acrylic nails or any other type of false nails are not allowed - Students are not allowed to wear coloured nail varnish - No make-up should be worn by students in Years 7 and 8.
+If a student wishes to have any piercings other than a single piercing in the lower earlobe, then she will be required to remove these during school time regardless of whether the piercing has healed or not - Students are permitted to wear a necklace - Acrylic nails or any other type of false nails are not allowed - Students are not allowed to wear coloured nail varnish - No make-up should be worn by students in Years 7 and 8.
 Discreet natural make-up is permitted thereafter (but no eye make-up or false eye-lashes) - Hair dyed other than a completely natural colour is unacceptable and hair below shoulder length should be tied back during practical sessions for safety reasons.
 Hairstyles should be appropriate for a smart office environment and must not be extreme in style or length.
 No shaved patterns are permitted, and the length should not be shorter than a 'number two'